-DES-3800:4#create authen server_host 10.1.1.121 protocol tacacs+ port 1234 timeout 10 retransmit 5 Command: create authen server_host 10.1.1.121 protocol tacacs+ port 1234 timeout 10 retransmit 5 Success.
+DES-3800:admin#create authen server_host 10.1.1.121 protocol tacacs+ port 1234 timeout 10 retransmit 5 config authen server_host

-config authen server_host Purpose Used to configure a user-defined authentication server host.
-Syntax create authen server_host <ipaddr> protocol [tacacs xtacacs tacacs+ radius] {port <int 1-65535=""> key [<key_string 254=""> none] timeout <int 1-255=""> retransmit <1-255>}</int></key_string></int></ipaddr> Description This command will configure a user-defined authentication server host for the TACACS/XTACACS/TACACS+/RADIUS security protocols on the config outb en server_host Switch.
+Purpose Used to configure a user-defined authentication server host.

+Syntax create authen server_host <ipaddr> protocol [tacacs | xtacacs | the TACACS/XTACACS/TACACS+/RADIUS security protocols on the Switch.
 When a user attempts to access the Switch with the authentication protocol enabled, the Switch will send authentication packets to a remote TACACS/XTACACS/TACACS+/RADIUS server host on a remote host.
 The TACACS/XTACACS/TACACS+/RADIUS server host will then verify or deny the request and return the appropriate message to the Switch.
-More than one authentication protocol can be run on the same physical server host but, remember that TACACS/XTACACS/TACACS/TACACS+/RADIUS are separate entities and are not compatible with each other.
+More than one authentication protocol can be run on the same physical server host but, remember that TACACS/XTACACS/TACACS+/RADIUS are separate entities and are not compatible with each other.
 The maximum supported number of server hosts is 16.

+This command will configure a user-defined authentication server host for Description wishes to alter.

-Parameters server_host <ipaddr> - The IP address of the remote server host the user wishes to alter. protocol - The protocol used by the server host.
-The user may choose one</ipaddr> of the following: tacacs - Enter this parameter if the server host utilizes the TACACS protocol. xtacacs - Enter this parameter if the server host utilizes the XTACACS protocol. tacacs+ - Enter this parameter if the server host utilizes the TACACS+ protocol. radius - Enter this parameter if the server host utilizes the RADIUS protocol. port < int 1-65535> - Enter a number between 1 and 65535 to define the virtual port number of the authentication protocol on a server host.
-The default port number is 49 for TACACS/XTACACS/TACACS+ servers and 1812 and 1813 for RADIUS servers but the user may set a unique port number for higher security. key < key_string 254> - Authentication key to be shared with a configured TACACS+ or RADIUS server only.
-Specify an alphanumeric string up to 254 characters or choose none. timeout <int 1-255=""></int> - Enter the time in seconds the Switch will wait for the server host to reply to an authentication request.
-The default value is 5 seconds. retransmit <int 1-255=""></int> - Enter the value in the retransmit field to change how many times the device will resend an authentication request when the server does not respond.
+Parameters server host <ipaddr> - The IP address of the remote server host the user protocol - The protocol used by the server host.
+The user may choose one of the following:

+- tacacs Enter this parameter if the server host utilizes the TACACS protocol. - xtacacs Enter this parameter if the server host utilizes the XTACACS protocol. - tacacs+ Enter this parameter if the server host utilizes the TACACS+ protocol. - radius Enter this parameter if the server host utilizes the RADIUS protocol.

+port <int 1-65535> - Enter a number between 1 and 65535 to define the virtual port number of the authentication protocol on a server host.
+The default port number is 49 for TACACS/XTACACS/TACACS+ servers and 1812 and 1813 for RADIUS servers but the user may set a unique port number for higher security.

+key <key string 254> - Authentication key to be shared with a configured TACACS+ or RADIUS server only.
+Specify an alphanumeric string up to 254 characters or choose none.

+timeout <int 1-255> - Enter the time in seconds the Switch will wait for the server host to reply to an authentication request.
+The default value is 5 seconds.

+retransmit <int 1-255> - Enter the value in the retransmit field to change how many times the device will resend an authentication request when the server does not respond.
 This field is inoperable for the TACACS+ protocol.
-Restrictions Only administrator-level users can issue this command.